-The following quantitative disclosures have been prepared in accordance with attachment E of APS 330 for the financial years ended 31 December 2013 and 2014.
+The following quantitative disclosures have been prepared in accordance with APS 330 for the financial years ended 31 December 2015 and 2016

-Table 1 provides the total amount of remuneration awarded to senior managers of AMP Bank for the years ended 31 December 2013 and 2014.
+Table 1 provides the total amount of remuneration awarded to senior managers of AMP Bank for the years ended 31 December 2015 and 2016.
 Table 2 provides the total amount of outstanding deferred remuneration, total amount of deferred remuneration paid, and any implicit and explicit adjustments made to deferred remuneration.
+Two senior managers are contracted through third party organisations and they do not personally receive any remuneration directly from AMP.

-Table 1: Total value of remuneration awards for senior managers
+Table 1: Total value of remuneration awards

-FY14 FY13
+FY16 FY15

 Remuneration element Senior managers 1 \$'000s Senior managers \$'000s

 Fixed remuneration

-Cash-based (non-deferred) 2 4,316 6,946
+Cash-based (non-deferred) 2 5,243 5,204

-Other 3 158 63
+Other 3 215 638

 Variable remuneration

-Cash-based (non-deferred) 4 1,630 2,957
+Cash-based (non-deferred) 4 335 1,561

-Shares and share-linked instruments (deferred) 5 2,512 5,219
+Shares and share-linked instruments (deferred) 4 2,619 1,882

 Other - -

-Eleven senior managers of AMP Bank received a cash STI award for the 2014 financial year.
-Two senior managers ceased employment during 2014 and were therefore not eligible for an award.
-(14 senior managers received an award in 2013).
-An LTI grant was awarded to four of the 13 senior managers during the 2014 financial year (six in 2013).
-No guaranteed bonuses, sign-on awards or termination payments were made to any senior manager during the 2014 or 2013 financial years.
-Where a senior manager was in a reportable role for a portion of the financial year, only the remuneration for the relevant period has been reported.

-2. Includes base salary, superannuation contributions and any cash allowances and additional payments.

-3. Represents long service leave accruals and salary sacrificed benefits for the financial year.

-4. Represents the cash portion of the STI award made in relation to the financial year.
-For seven senior managers, this represents 60% of their total 2014 STI award.
-The remaining four senior managers received their entire 2014 STI in cash (non-deferred).
-(For 2013, eight senior managers had 60% of their STI award deferred).

-5. All deferred remuneration is deferred into equity.
-The deferred equity value represents the 2014 accounting expense of all unvested STI deferral, STI match and LTI awards which were granted during the 2012, 2013 and 2014 financial years (2013: 2011,2012 and 2013 financial years).
+- Remuneration has not been pro-rated for senior managers that work across multiple entities.
+Six senior managers of AMP Bank received a cash STI award for the 2016 financial year.
+(11 senior managers received an award in 2015).
+No sign on awards were made to senior managers during 2016.
+Two sign on awards were made to senior managers during 2015, the total of these awards was \$290,000.
+There are four termination payments relating to the 2016 financial year, the total of these payments is \$1,113,892.
+One termination payment of \$235,000 was made to a senior manager relating to the 2015 financial year.
+No guaranteed bonuses were paid during 2016 or 2015. - 2.
+Includes base salary, superannuation contributions and any cash allowances and additional payments. - 3.
+Represents long service leave accruals, non-monetary benefits and any FBT on each item for the financial year. - 4.
+Represents the cash portion of the STI award made in relation to the financial year.
+For four senior managers this represents 60% of their total 2016 STI award (in 2015, nine senior managers had 40% of their STI award deferred). - All deferred remuneration is deferred into equity.
+The deferred equity value represents the accounting expense of all unvested STI deferral, STI match and LTI awards which were granted during the 2014, 2015 and 2016 financial years (2015: 2013, 2014 and 2015 financial years).